Goldman lifts Datadog Inc. [DDOG] price estimate. Who else is bullish?

 Goldman have made an estimate for Datadog Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on February 22, 2022.
 The new note on the price target was released on February 11, 2022, representing the official price target for Datadog Inc. stock.
 Previously, the target price had yet another raise from $200 to $225, while Truist kept a Buy rating on DDOG stock.
 On February 11, 2022, analysts increased their price target for DDOG shares from 210 to 225.

-Datadog Inc. [DDOG] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -7.13.
-With this latest performance, DDOG shares gained by 0.46% in over the last four-week period, additionally plugging by 9.35% over the last 6 months – not to mention a rise of 74.66% in the past year of trading.
+Datadog Inc. [DDOG] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -20.53.
+With this latest performance, DDOG shares dropped by -15.39% in over the last four-week period, additionally sinking by -7.45% over the last 6 months – not to mention a rise of 55.04% in the past year of trading.

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for DDOG.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Datadog Inc. go to 54.80%.